 7. Where do pendulums get their answers (and how does that work)?

 This is a big topic, so I've got a whole page devoted to this question here.

 Pendulums, especially those made with crystals, stones, and natural gemstones, absorb the energy around them and can hold on to it for a long time.
 You'll get the best results from your pendulum if it has only your energy attached to it.
 I recommend that you don't offer to let other people handle or use your pendulum for this reason.
-But if you do, be aware that the other person's energy field leaves an imprint on your pendulum, so make sure you cleanse its energy before using it.
+But if you do, just be aware that the other person's energy field leaves an imprint on your pendulum.
+You can cleanse its energy and recharge it with your own before using.
 Click here for energy cleansing instructions.

 9. Is it okay to use a pendulum with a broken point?

 Probably yes, though it depends.
 If the pendulum still swings in a balanced fashion and is not listing to one side like a sinking ship, then there's no harm in using a stone with a broken point.
 If it's a small break, you can try using a nail file to smooth and reshape the broken tip.
 However, most people don't feel good about something that's broken, so that can psychologically impact your faith in whether a pendulum with a broken point is a viable tool.
 If that's the case, then definitely you should to replace it.
 FYI - sharply faceted pendulums that taper into a point are more vulnerable to tip breaks.
 If you want to avoid broken points, you may want to consider other shapes, such as orbs, teardrops, cylinders, and even pencil points, which are less likely to break.

 10. Do you need to have different pendulums for different tasks?